MHANWI Leadership Team

 Kimberly Smith joined Mental Health America of Northwest Indiana in 2018 as Vice President of Operations.
 A native of Lake County, she holds a Masters of Social Work from Indiana University Northwest and a Bachelor of Arts in Psychology from Purdue University Calumet.
 Prior to joining MHANWI, she served as Executive Director for Early Learning Partnership of NWI (now merged with MHANWI) and has worked professionally with families and children for more than 23 years.
 Kim, a National Trainer for Parents as Teachers and an Adjunct Professor for the School of Social Work program at IUN, is dedicated to strengthening and expanding parent education and family wellness services in the region.
 She has been active on numerous task forces, committees, and boards, including United for Children, Hammond Reads, and Lake County Prevent Child Abuse.
 She has been named a NWI Women of Merit, an Influential Women Nominee, and a “Leaders as Heroes” award winner.

-Joyce Leon serves as Director of Human Resources for Mental Health America Northwest Indiana (MHANWI).
+Joyce Leon serves as Vice President of Human Resources for Mental Health America Northwest Indiana (MHANWI).
 She joined the organization in 2020.
 She has over 40 years’ experience in the Human Resources field.
 She is also an Adjunct Professor at Indiana Tech College, where she teaches courses within the Human Resources and Business disciplines, and has been an Adjunct Professor for Indiana University NWI, Indiana Wesleyan, and Ivy Tech College.
 She has served on various boards in the community throughout her career, most recently Mental Health American NWI, prior to joining the organization, and Northwest Indiana Workforce Board.

 Joyce graduated from Loyola University, Master of Science in Industrial Relations, with a concentration in Human Resources, and Calumet College of St. Joseph, Bachelor of Arts in Management.